Defended a property tycoon in a high-profile family dispute at LCIA India

 ELP appeared in the first-ever arbitration at the new Mumbai Centre for International Arbitration, for the local subsidiary of a German conglomerate seeking payment for a coal delivery from Indonesia.
 The dispute was conducted under LCIA rules.

 Associate partner Sumit Rai, who co-led the practice with Shah, left to set up an independent practice.
-The firm hired a new associate partner in Akshay Kishore, who joins from Ashurst.
+In January 2017 the firm hired a new partner in Akshay Kishore, who joins from Ashurst in Singapore.

 Economic Laws Practice ("ELP") is a leading full-service Indian law firm established in the year 2001 by eminent lawyers from diverse fields.
 The firm brings to the table a unique combination of professionals which constitutes of lawyers, chartered accountants, economists and company secretaries; enabling us to offer services with a seamless cross-practice experience and top-of-the-line expertise to our clients.